jonathanp0/zusi3tcp/README.md

 ## Samples
 * dump_ftd - Connects to server, subscribes to Führerstand variables and displays the contents of received messages
+* pfeil_and_go - Connects to server, sounds the horn, and opens the throttle

 For an example of constructing a message to transmit, see the `ClientConnection::connect()` method.